guaix-ucm/megaradrp/doc/images.rst

   ``MAP``            Image                Number of pixels used to compute the dark level
   ===============    =======   ========   =======================

-Master dark frames are represented by :class:`~megaradrp.products.MasterDark`.
+Master dark frames are represented by :class:`~megaradrp.types.MasterDark`.

 Master Bad Pixel Mask